 At the end of this Direct Instruction lesson, have students answer the five multiple choice items as a comprehension check.
 Ask them to rotate through available computers, spending 5 to 10 minutes to answer the comprehension check.

 While students are waiting to access computers, have them write a summary of the Direct Instruction lesson to solidify their learning.

-In Session 2, students will begin working on the Applied Reading & Writing lesson that corresponds to the Direct Instruction lesson they completed in Session 1.
-To get started, review the topic and Essential Question from the CERCA Set.
+In Session 2, students will begin working on the Writing Lesson that corresponds to the Direct Instruction lesson they completed in Session 1.
+To get started, review the topic and Class Discussion Question from the Writing Module.

-Have students write down on a piece of paper a response to the short answer prompt in Step 1 of the Applied Reading & Writing lesson (projected on the screen).
+Have students write down on a piece of paper a response to the short answer prompt in Step 1 of the Writing Lesson (projected on the screen).
 Their answers can be referenced later when writing their formal essay in Step 6.

 Next, ask students to break up into five stations for the following activities.
 (Tip: If possible, set stations up before class to save time.)

 Have students rotate through 2-3 stations in Session 2 (20 to 25 minutes each).

 Set up the same stations from Session 2 and have students rotate through the ones they have not completed.
 Each station should take 20 to 25 minutes.